davidpelaez/fbdoorman/README.md

 This:

-* Generates the facebook.yml to config your app inside /config
 * inserts Clearance::User into your User model
 * inserts Clearance::Authentication into your ApplicationController
 * inserts Clearance::Routes.draw(map) into your config.routes.rb